unfoldingWord/uw-content-validation/src/core/raw-text-check.md

 ## Raw Text Field Check Sandbox

-This function can be passed a text (incl. markdown) field and checks for basic errors like leading/trailing spaces, bad punctuation, etc.
+This `doBasicTextChecks()` function can be passed a text (incl. markdown) field and checks for basic errors like leading/trailing spaces, bad punctuation, etc.

-The raw function returns only a list of notices
+The raw function returns only a list of notices (which are normally processed later into a list of errors and warnings).

-(which are normally processed later into a list of errors and warnings).
+This demonstration only displays the raw notices so that you can see exactly what is being returned.
+(A later demonstration shows similar notices processed into error and warning lists.)

 ```js
 import doBasicTextChecks from './basic-text-check';